-The Medical Negligence Experts do everything within our power to make it easy for you to claim compensation for medical negligence, starting with a free consultation with a legal expert who will be happy to answer any questions you have about starting an application, questions like:
+The Carlisle Medical Negligence Experts solicitors do everything within our power to make it easy for you to claim compensation for medical negligence, starting with a free consultation with a legal expert who will be happy to answer any questions you have about starting an application.

 - Will claiming compensation affect my treatment?

-- How do I claim against a private practitioner?
+- How do I make a claim against a private practitioner?

 - Can I still seek compensation for negligence if it was elective surgery?

-- How can I prove that my injury was avoidable?
+- Moreover: how can I prove that my injury was avoidable?

 We can also help if you want to make a formal complaint against the person or practice where you received your care.
-While a compensation claim will give you payment for damages, you will not necessarily receive an apology or any reassurance that steps will be taken to prevent your experience happening to other unfortunate patients.
-You may want to consider a making a complaint if answers and an apology are important to you.
+While a compensation claim will give you payment for damages, you will not necessarily receive an apology.
+Or any reassurance that steps will occur to prevent your experience happening to other unfortunate patients.
+You may want to consider making a complaint if answers and an apology are important to you.

 Your successful compensation claim starts when you get in contact with The Medical Negligence Experts.
 We will investigate your case to see if you have legal grounds to apply for payment of damages and talk to you about ways you can finance your claim, including through a No Win No Fee* agreement.

 If you decide to proceed, then we will request your medical records and gather other medical evidence to support your claim and show that your injury was avoidable and should not have happened.
-The application for payment is submitted to the responsible party with the request that they pay for the damage they caused.
+The application for payment goes to the responsible party requesting they pay for the damage.
 They then have up to four months to conduct their own investigation and respond.